 - Direct Access Customers who receive their energy under a Direct Access program and have an Energy Service Provider (ESP) should contact their ESP directly regarding the availability of NEM programs.

 - Customers who receive their energy under a Community Choice Aggregation (CCA) program are eligible for the NEM program.
 CCA customers get a credit for the non-generation portion of rates from PG&E, and the CCA may provide a generation credit.
 NEM programs offered by CCA’s vary, including generation credit amounts and when the true-up occurs.
 NEM CCA customers should contact their CCA provider for the details of their program and how it works.

 - Where CCA’s and ESP’s have their own NEM programs they still must go through PG&E’s interconnection process and receive permission to operate their generating facility from PG&E.

 Check network capacity

 Generating facility information you enter on the Agreement and Customer Authorization form and the Standard Net Energy Metering Interconnection Application will be used to identify whether a further engineering review is needed or if system upgrades, such as replacing a transformer, may be required.
-The PG&E online interconnection tool will perform this check automatically by utilizing the Electric Rule 21 Engineering Decision Tree (PDF, 116 KB) and AC Disconnect Decision Tree (PDF, 614 KB).
+The PG&E online interconnection tool will perform this check automatically by utilizing the Electric Rule 21 Engineering Decision Tree (PDF, 116 KB) and AC Disconnect & Variance Requirements (PDF, 47 KB).